rezazamani2329/UC-Berkeley--AIML-EDA-and-feature-engineering-/README.md

 See Jupyter notebook for detailed analysis: [Data Analysis Report](prompt-final.ipynb)

 ### Data Visualization
--we check data, find one column is not revelant.
+- we check data, find one column is not revelant.
--check the number of null data, result is as following Number of ull data car                     12576
+- check the number of null data, result is as following
+- Number of ull data
+- car                     12576
-CoffeeHouse               217
+- CoffeeHouse               217
-Restaurant20To50          189
+- Restaurant20To50          189
-CarryAway                 151
+- CarryAway                 151
-RestaurantLessThan20      130
+- RestaurantLessThan20      130
-Bar                       107
+- Bar                       107
 -we check null data, and then decide to fill them with mode

 ### What proportion of the total observations chose to accept the coupon